“Bitcoin Hashrate Briefly Drops 30% Due to US Winter Weather”

 Texas miners are said to have voluntarily shut down operations to restore power to the grid so residents can heat their homes.
 Texas is known to be a very popular place for miners.

-As a result, the hash rate went from 300 to 225 exahash/second, and later even to 170 EH/s, while computing power returned to 240 EH/s, according to data from Coinwarz and CryptoQuant.
+As a result, the hash rate increased from 300 to 225 exahash/sec, and later even to 170 EH/sec.
+Meanwhile, computing power has returned to 240 EH/s, according to data from Coinwarz and CryptoQuant.

 Please note: this is a fairly wide range.
 You can’t give a single number in terms of computing power.
 It’s different every second and there isn’t an exact dashboard that provides this centrally controlled data.
 Computing power is therefore often calculated with averages over a certain period.